 If the journal issue number information is readily available add it to this field, otherwise leave the field blank.
+For published conference proceedings, books and all other publications which are not journals leave this field blank.

 2.2.2.10 Publisher